 , becoming known as "Candy Bombers" to literally sweeten

 the propaganda effort (Halvorsen was eventually given the incredibly adorable nickname of 'Uncle Wiggly-Wings' by the mini-Berliners, because he would wiggle his wings on his descent as he dropped his candy).
 Since Stalin didn't want to start a war any more than the West did, he could do little to stop this.
-After about a year, the Soviets backed down, but the Western Allies remained in fear of the Soviets going for Berlin again, but the West had quite solidly won the hearts and minds of the children of Berlin, which ended up becoming a surprisingly significant factor in the future. note
+After about a year, the Soviets backed down; the Western Allies continued to fear the Soviets going for Berlin again, but the West had quite solidly won the hearts and minds of the children of Berlin, which ended up becoming a surprisingly significant factor in the future. note

 Halvorsen is still alive today, enjoying a happy and healthy retirement in his hometown of Salt Lake City.

 The American, French and British sectors of Germany combined together, becoming West Germany

 .
 Similarly, Berlin was split into East and West, although until the construction of the Berlin Wall

 people were still able to move freely between the East and West zones.
 As you might imagine, the movement was mostly from the East to the West.